tonghuikang/lux-ai-2021/README.md

 #### Procedures

 - Every time the unit is full and it is going to be day for the next few days, build a city.
-- Once a city is built or cooldown is ready
+- Once a city is built or cooldown is ready (done)
-  - If there is a good cluster and there are sufficient cities, build a unit
+  - If researched uranium, build unit
+  - If haven't researched uranium, haven't exceed the limit  build a unit.
   - Otherwise, do research.
 - Once a unit is built
   - It goes to to the best cluster.